Dosage Form: injection, solution, concentrate

 Sodium Acetate Description

-Sodium Acetate Injection, USP (2 mEq/mL) is a sterile, nonpyrogenic, concentrated solution of Sodium Acetate in water for injection.
-The solution is administered after dilution by the intravenous route as an electrolyte replenisher.
+Sodium Acetate Injection, USP 40 mEq (2 mEq/mL) is a sterile, nonpyrogenic, concentrated solution of Sodium Acetate in water for injection.
+The solution is administered, after dilution, by the intravenous route as an electrolyte replenisher.
 It must not be administered undiluted.
-Each mL contains 164 mg of Sodium Acetate (anhydrous) which provides 2 mEq each of sodium (Na+) and acetate (CH3COO‑).
+Each 20 mL contains 3.28 g of Sodium Acetate (anhydrous) which provides 40 mEq each of sodium (Na+) and acetate (CH3COO-).
+The solution contains no bacteriostat, antimicrobial agent or added buffer.
 May contain acetic acid for pH adjustment; the pH is 6.5 (6.0 to 7.0).
-The osmolar concentration is 4 mOsmol/mL (calc.); specific gravity 1.081.
-A Pharmacy Bulk Package is a container of a sterile preparation for parenteral use that contains many single doses.
-The contents are intended for use in a pharmacy admixture program and are restricted to the preparation of admixtures for intravenous infusion.
+The osmolar concentration is 4 mOsmol/mL (calc).

 The solution is intended as an alternative to sodium chloride to provide sodium ion (Na+) for addition to large volume infusion fluids for intravenous use.